aws/credentials-fetcher/doc/eks_smb_use_case.md

 * Microsoft Active Directory
 * gMSA Account in Active Directory
 * credspec.json generated from the gMSA Account
+* User account with permissions to query gMSA account
-* AWS Secrets Manager secret with username/password for account that can query gMSA account
+* AWS Secrets Manager secret with username/password/domainName to the User Account
 * FSx NetApp with an SMB File share on a Volume configured with NTFS permissions style
-* FSx Netapp is joined to Active Directory
+* FSx Netapp joined to Active Directory
-* SMB File share permissions assigned for read/write to the gMSA account
+* SMB File share permissions assigned to the gMSA account granting read/write
 * Amazon EKS Cluster
 * Amazon EKS Worker Node operating on Amazon Linux 2
 * EKS Worknode EC2 Instance Role configured with policy to read Secrets Manager secret